SergioBoySV/CodePathPreWorkAssignment/README.md

 ## App Brainstorming (Step 4)

 ### Favorite App Features:
-Pyto: Being able to execute Python code on mobile devices.
+**Pyto:** Being able to execute Python code on mobile devices.

-SkyView: Informing the user of the stars around them based on their location.
+**SkyView:** Informing the user of the stars around them based on their location.

-Youtube: Picture-in-picture viewing mode
+**Youtube:** Picture-in-picture viewing mode

 #### In General:
 - Streaks that tell a user how many days in a row they have logged onto the app.
 Encourages daily use (stimulation).
-- Face ID authentication to log in (Robinhood, any bank application).
+- Face ID authentication to log in (Robinhood, any banking application).
 - Moving the phone in real time triggers events in the app (Gyroscope).
 - Giving the user the ability to change the icon of the app (Slack, Discord).
 - Haptic feedback.

 ### New App Idea:
 I would like to make an app that visualizes the possible future movements of a stock price.
 Swift would be used on the front end for visually appealing graphs and modern UI and UX.
 Machine learning aspects would be used to train a model on huge datasets on years and years of stock price movements.
 Some of the backend could be done with Python- TensorFlow for training a model and perhaps Matplotlib for some visualization.
-There are many more Python modules I'm not familiar with that could be used as part of this app as well!
+There are many more Python modules I am not familiar with that could be used as part of this app as well!

 ## Notes

 This was my first time diving this deep into Swift.
 I am still very much in the process of clearing this steep learning curve.
-This is what I had the most trouble with, making a product knowing virtually nothing about Swift.
+This is what I had the most trouble with- making a product knowing virtually nothing about Swift.
 I used a number of online resources including Youtube and ChatGPT.
 Sources I used for code will be listed on this README as well as in the code. <ins>**I also could not get the hang of constraints.
 Due to this, it is better to run my app on an iPhone 15 Pro Simulator.**</ins> Although I found it difficult to wrap my head around Swift and iOS development, I am proud of this little app I made and I am eager to learn more!

 Some knowledge gaps I have when it comes to iOS development:
 - Objective C